respawn-app/FlowMVI/docs/android.md

 ?> The upside of this approach is that it's easier to implement and use some platform-specific features like `savedState` (you can still use them for KMP though) The downside is that you completely lose KMP compatibility.
-If you have plans to make your viewmodels multiplatform, it is advised to use the delegated approach instead, which is only slightly more verbose.
+If you have plans to make your ViewModels multiplatform, it is advised to use the delegated approach instead, which is only slightly more verbose.

 ### Delegated ViewModels